Transmission Interrupted Podcast: Back to Basics: PPE and Mpox

-A recent European outbreak of Monkeypox has captured the global healthcare community’s attention.
-As cases overseas continue to rise, the first cases of Monkeypox in the United States have recently been confirmed.
-With healthcare organizations across the country preparing to care for patients infected with the Monkeypox virus, now is the right time for facilities to review their Infection Control and Personal Protective Equipment (PPE) policies and procedures.
+A recent European outbreak of Mpox has captured the global healthcare community’s attention.
+As cases overseas continue to rise, the first cases of Mpox in the United States have recently been confirmed.
+With healthcare organizations across the country preparing to care for patients infected with the Mpox virus, now is the right time for facilities to review their Infection Control and Personal Protective Equipment (PPE) policies and procedures.

 Questions or comments for NETEC?
 Contact us at email@example.com.

 Patricia Ann Tennill, RN, BSN, Associate Director of Nursing, Bellevue Health & Hospitals, New York, NY

 Monkeypox Information for Clinicians: https://www.cdc.gov/poxvirus/monkeypox/clinicians/index.html

 A Partnership for Preparedness